Not sure where to start?

-Here I hope to help you with your initial research.
-Please do take a look at the information I have put together below, outlining a few guidelines to consider.
+Here we hope to help you with your initial research.
+Please do take a look at the information we have put together below, outlining a few guidelines to consider.
 This includes types of metal, style recommendations to suit your lifestyle, diamonds and other precious gemstones perfect just for you, whatever your budget.

-Take a look at the Menu for further information regarding Diamonds and coloured Gemstones.
+Take a look at the Menu for further information regarding Diamonds & coloured Gemstones.

 + Which metal?

 + What style of setting?